 The mids are the Vortex’s best and most emphasized (sound) quality.
 They 40mm drivers successfully replicate Ellan Allis’ raspy vocals in The Distance as performed by Iron Eyes Cody.
 Prior to listening through the Vortex, I’d never heard the understated reverb on Allis’ vocals in the second verse (2:02).
 This isn’t a newly discovered song.
 I’ve been listening to it for three years and am dumbfounded that a $50 pair of headphones introduced me to a new aspect of The Distance.

 Mal Blum’s autobiographical song New Year’s Eve is a great example of the little dynamic range given to the Anker Soundcore Vortex.
 The first note Blum plucks on their guitar is C followed by concurrently plucked E, G, and C notes.
 It’s the B string—the second highest-pitched of the six-string guitar—that gives away the Vortex’s treble reduction.
 When heard through the Soundcore Vortex, it’s apparent that detail is missing.
 This absence is magnified due to the overemphasized midrange.

 Did any of the earlier descriptions resonate with you?
 Yes?
 Then, yes; yes, you should.
 The Anker Soundcore Vortex aren’t the best headphones under $50.
 No, that spot is still reserved for the Monoprice 8323.
 But the Vortex are more cosmopolitan, while the Monoprice 8323 serve a more utilitarian purpose.
-If you have just $50 to spend on a new set of headphones and need something well-rounded and portable, the Anker Soundcore Vortex are your best bet.
+If you have just $50 to spend on a new set of headphones and need something well-rounded and portable, the Anker Soundcore Vortex are a good option.